Nature of work

 - people receiving health and care services in Solihull

-- people who work or attend school in Solihull
+- people who work or attend education settings in Solihull

 all of whom it has a public health duty of care.